 Cautionary Statement required by Rule 18A.08(3) of the Listing Rules: The Company cannot guarantee that it will be able to develop, or ultimately market, any of the above drug candidates successfully.
-Shareholders and potential investors of the Company are advised to exercise due care when dealing in the shares of the Company.
+Shareholders and potential investors of the Company are advised to exercise due care when dealing in the Shares.